ytdlder/Kneeboard-Picture-Viewer/README.md

 ## Acknowledgments

-* KB pictures used are mentioned in the info-page of the app!
+* KB pictures used are mentioned & linked in the info-page of the app!